top of page

 Begin with curiosity instead of criticism.

-You don’t have to change everything — just start noticing.
+You don’t have to change everything — you don’t even have to change anything yet.

-What do your habits help you manage, avoid, or soothe?
+What do your habits help you manage, avoid, or stay steady?

 How do you feel before, during, and after them?